 For basic information, check out this video called “What happens if I’m hurt on the job?” from Oregon’s Workers’ Compensation Division.

-Go To Ortho lets you go directly to the most qualified specialists first for better outcomes and with less hassle.
-During an appointment at Go To Ortho, you will get an immediate diagnosis of the injury, corrective treatment, and medication, if needed, by our team of specialists.
+As the video states, you can go to any health care provider for care.
+At Go To Ortho, you can see our team of specialists who will provide you with an immediate diagnosis of the injury, corrective treatment, and medication, if needed.
 We’ll also discuss long-term options for recovery.

 - Cuts and wounds

 - Lacerations (blunt force trauma affecting nerves, ligaments, tendons, muscle, and even bone)